galenegan/galenegan.github.io/_pages/teaching.md

 ## Guest Lectures

-I taught the following lectures for CEE 262H: Observational Methods in Coastal Oceanography
+At Stanford, I taught the following lectures for CEE 262H: Observational Methods in Coastal Oceanography (Spring 2020)

 * ADVs, OBS, LISST: Measuring turbulence and sediment in the environment

 * Turbulence dissipation, spectra, and wave-turbulence decomposition: The power of heroic approximations

+At the University of Washington, I guest lectured in ME 333: Fluid Mechanics (Winter 2022)